Ichoran/teensy-stimulus/README.md

 Returned values start with the symbol `~` if they are fixed-length.
 A variable-length return value is also possible; this will start with `^` and end with `$`.

 The symbols ~, ^, and $ will ONLY appear at the beginning (`~`, `^`) and/or end (`$`) of a command.
-No escape sequences are permitted; if an invalid character needs to be returned it will be replaced with underscore `_`.
+No escape sequences are permitted; if one of the above characters needs to be returned it will be replaced with underscore `_`.

 No command or return value may be longer than 60 bytes in addition to the starting `^` and ending `$` if any.
 Thus, the longest possible message is 62 bytes.
-This constraint is to ensure that the command fits within one 64-byte USB packet sent/received by the board.
+This constraint is to ensure that the command fits safely within one 64-byte USB packet sent/received by the board.

 ### Identifying a Teensy Stimulus device

-If you send the command `~?`, a Teensy Stimulus device will respond with a string that starts with `^stim1.0 ` (the version number may be later) plus a device-specific identifying string (that has been set with the Teensy Stimulus EEPROM Programmer), followed by `$`.
+If you send the command `~?`, a Teensy Stimulus device will respond with a string that starts with `^stim1.0 ` (the version number may be later) plus a device-specific identifying string, followed by `$`.
 The string will be at most 60 characters long not counting `^` and `$`, but may be shorter.

 ### Output channels

 Each digital output channel is identified by a capital letter that refers to its pin number.
 Pins 14 through 23 are lettered `A` through `J`; pins 0 through 13 continue with `K` through `X`.
 Note that `X` is the Teensy 3.1 LED pin.
 Note also that case is important: lower case letters do **not** refer to output channels.

 The analog output channel is specified by `Z` and is on pin A14/DAC.

+Note that pins do not turn on precisely simultaneously even if scheduled at the same time.
+Lower-lettered pins turn on before higher-lettered ones; the latency between each pin state change and the next is at most a few microseconds, but if timing of that precision is important, you should measure it and not take the simultaneity for granted.

 ### Durations and Other Numbers